Satoru Sayama: Early career; New Japan Pro-Wrestling and excursion (1976–1981)

-Return to New Japan as Tiger Mask (1981–1983)
+Return to NJPW (1981–1983)

+Becoming Tiger Mask

 In 1981, NJPW was looking for a way to attract young fans to its wrestling.
 They looked to the popular Tiger Mask anime and created a wrestling character called Tiger Mask for the fans, with the recently returned Sayama playing the role.
 On the evening of Thursday, April 23, 1981, Satoru Sayama made his way to the ring in the Kuramae Kokugikan as Tiger Mask.
 Initially, many traditional Japanese fans scoffed at the thought of artist Ikki Kajiwara's popular comic book wrestling hero being pushed as a legitimate wrestling star, but he shocked the Japanese fans in the arena by pinning Dynamite Kid with his German suplex.
 As a result, he was immediately regarded as the premier star in New Japan's junior heavyweight ranks.
 Moreover, that match would be the first of many classic battles between the two men.

 On May 6, 1982, Tiger Mask was forced to vacate the WWF Junior Heavyweight Championship after injuring his right knee.
 Tiger Mask would go on to win the NWA World Junior Heavyweight less than 3 weeks later on May 25, 1982.
-The next day, Tiger Mask defeated Black Tiger in a match for the WWF Junior Heavyweight title.
+The next day, Tiger Mask defeated old UK rival Mark Rocco, wrestling in the guise of Black Tiger, in a match for the WWF Junior Heavyweight title.
 This victory was met with controversy, as some board members on the NWA declared the title vacant, as they felt that the NWA World Junior Heavyweight Championship was the premier title for the division.
 However, during an annual meeting between the NWA and New Japan Pro-Wrestling, it was declared that Tiger Mask was still recognized as the official champion, which made him the only man to simultaneously hold the NWA World Junior Heavyweight Championship and the WWF Junior Heavyweight Championship.

 Around this time, Sayama trained in sambo under Victor Koga and kickboxing under Toshio Fujiwara.

-World Wrestling Federation (1982)
+World Wrestling Federation tours

-In late 1982, while still a member of the New Japan roster, Sayama made at least two tours of the United States.
+In late 1982, while still a member of the New Japan roster, Sayama made at least two tours of the United States as part of the NJPW-WWF working relationship.
 He appeared primarily in the World Wrestling Federation, at the time a regional promotion in the northeast region of the country.

 Sayama defended the WWF Junior Heavyweight Championship by defeating Dynamite Kid at Madison Square Garden in New York City on August 30, and Eddie Gilbert at the Spectrum in Philadelphia on November 25.
 During his time as Tiger Mask, Sayama had faced mainly English and Mexican opponents, with styles complementary to his own.
 As a result, the match with Gilbert would be regarded as one of his higher-profile matches against an American-style opponent.

 Sayama also made appearances at WWF television tapings during these tours, in which he had televised matches against José Estrada and Mr. Saito.

 Joe McHugh, the Pennsylvania Athletic Commission-appointed ring announcer for WWF events in the state and nearing 80 years of age, mistakenly introduced Sayama during one of his appearances as "Timer Mask."